Amazon Kindle - A Complete eBook Creation Guide

 As eBooks have become an important commodity in the publishing realm, it is really important that you, as a business or publisher, understand how to create an eBook and how to format an eBook in Word.
 It will help you make the entire conversion process effective and devoid of headaches that might otherwise plague your conversion and publishing efforts.
 If your eBook is dogged by formatting errors, it will certainly fail no matter how good the content of your eBook is.
-Having realized the importance of the same, we have designed an extensive and phased Amazon Kindle formatting guide that will aid you to carry out your eBook creation quite effortlessly.
+Having realized the importance of the same, we have designed an extensive and phased Amazon Kindle formatting guide that will aid you to carry out your kindle eBook format creation quite effortlessly.

 How to create and format your Kindle eBook successfully?